hylandtechoutreach/ucs/Piskel/AnimationChallenges.md

 1. Open the Repl project
 1. Drag the **spider.png** file into the "images" folder
     ![](https://i.imgur.com/YzQhsuE.png)
-1. Overwrite the existing file
+1. Overwrite the existing file by clicking "Replace"
 1. Run the game, and verify that the new spider appears!

 ## Option 3: Updating the Existing Game Code